 Help!
 I'm struggling to find a job after graduation

 It's easy to get disheartened if you're struggling to find work after finishing at university.
 Read on for tips on how to structure your graduate job hunt and whether you can claim Jobseeker’s Allowance (JSA) or Universal Credit in the meantime.

-There are different stages to the job hunting process – deciding what you want, planning and applying – and there are proven ways in which job candidates can boost their chances at each stage.
-Ask yourself the following questions to find out what you might be missing:
+A job hunt can be broken down into three separate stages – deciding what you want, planning and applying.
+There are proven ways in which you can boost your chances at each stage and the following questions can help you to find out what you might be missing:

 - Do you know what you want to do for a career?